Doctor's Dozen and Sunrise trails

 on the doubletrack.
 Starting at 8550 feet altitude, Doctor's Dozen contours northbound around the eastern side

-at the trail's northeast corner.
+of the mountain, gradually rising to an elevation of 8750 over 1.4 miles.
 On the east side of the mountain, you're looking into Brown's Hole and the Middle Fork

 of the Ogden River.